kevingarciamartin/blindfold-chess-trainer/README.md

 I've improved SEO by adding a meta description element which provides a summary of the application's content that search engines include in search results.
 A high-quality, unique meta description makes my page appear more relevant and can increase my search traffic.

 ## Tracking
+I have implemented Google Analytics tracking to gain insights into how users interact with the features and to identify opportunities for improvement.
+The tracking only collects anonymous usage data, such as page views, number of unique users and number of active users, which helps me optimize the user experience.
+I do not collect any personally identifiable information, and I am mindful of user privacy in all analytics practices.

 ## Security